arsan13/expense-tracker-app/README.md

 # Expense Tracker

-A simple mobile application built with the intention of providing a clean and attractive UI for entering and managing expenses.
+A simple mobile application built with the intention of providing a clean, responsive and attractive UI for entering and managing expenses.

 |                              Home                               |                             Add Expense                             |                           Categories                           |                             History                              |
 | :-------------------------------------------------------------: | :-----------------------------------------------------------------: | :------------------------------------------------------------: | :--------------------------------------------------------------: |